-China's growth edges up but 2016 weakest year since 1990
+China's growth in 2016 slumps as Trump trade struggle looms

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+Trump’s promise to raise tariffs on Chinese goods after he takes office Friday has fueled tension with Chinese leaders who are trying to keep growth on track while they overhaul a state-dominated economy.

-China’s economy has cooled steadily as communist leaders try to nurture domestic consumption and reduce reliance on trade and investment but trade still supports millions of jobs.
-Government spending and a surge in real estate sales last year helped offset a 7.7 percent plunge in exports, but analysts expect the economy to cool further.
+Beijing wants to nurture more self-sustaining growth based on domestic consumption but trade still supports millions of jobs.
+Exports fell 7.7 percent last year and more losses could lead to a politically dangerous spike in layoffs.

-Exports could face more pressure, raising the threat of politically dangerous job losses, if Trump goes ahead with promises to raise tariffs on Chinese goods after he takes office Friday.

-In an implicit rebuke to Trump, Chinese President Xi Jinping emphatically defended free trade in a speech Tuesday at the World Economic Forum in Switzerland.
-He said a “trade war” would harm all countries involved.
+In a rebuke to Trump, President Xi Jinping warned in a speech this week a “trade war” would harm everyone involved.
+The American Chamber of Commerce in China said Beijing is preparing to retaliate if Trump acts.

-Still, a member of the Cabinet’s economic planning agency on Friday expressed confidence.

-“I am hopeful that after his election, President Trump will consider the issue from the angle of mutual benefit and win-win and will develop the long-term, cooperative ‘big country’ relations that have been formed between China and the United States,” Ning Jizhe told reporters.
+“I am hopeful that after his election, President Trump will consider the issue from the angle of mutual benefit and win-win and will develop the long-term, cooperative ‘big country’ relations that have been formed between China and the United States,” a member of the Cabinet’s planning commission, Ning Jizhe, told a news conference.

 Asked about the potential impact of action by Trump, Ning said China should maintain “medium to high-speed growth.”

-Beijing has relied on repeated infusions of credit to prevent activity from slumping too fast, prompting warnings the run-up in debt could spark a financial crisis or drag on growth.
+Chinese leaders already face warnings that their reliance on infusions of credit to shore up growth since the 2008 global crisis has driven debt to dangerously high levels that might drag on the economy.

-Chinese leaders have cautioned the economic outlook is “L-shaped,” meaning once the downturn ends, growth is unlikely to rebound.
+Beijing has warned the economic outlook is “L-shaped,” meaning once the downturn ends, growth is unlikely to rebound.

+Also weighing on growth, Chinese leaders are in the midst of a multi-year effort to reduce excess production capacity in steel, coal and other industries in which supply exceeds demand.
+The glut of low-cost Chinese exports of steel and aluminum have fueled trade tensions with Washington and Europe, which say they are threatening thousands of jobs.

+Auto sales also are forecast to weaken.
+Sales in the world’s biggest auto market rose 15 percent last year but that was supported by a tax cut that expired Dec.
+31. Analysts expect this year’s growth to slow to mid-single digits.

 Looking at quarter-on-quarter growth, the way other major economies report data, the economy cooled steadily over the course of the year despite the headline figure showing steady expansion.
 Growth fell to 1.7 percent in the last quarter, down from 1.8 percent in July-September and 1.9 percent in the previous quarter.

-Chinese leaders say they will make the economy more competitive and productive by opening more sectors to private companies but last year’s performance still relied heavily on spending by the government and state-owned industry.
+Chinese leaders say they will make the economy more productive by giving private companies a bigger role, but last year’s performance still relied on spending by the government and state-owned industry.

 Investment by government companies in factories and other fixed assets rose 18.7 percent last year over 2015, according to the National Bureau of Statistics.
 Investment by private companies was far weaker, growing 3.2 percent.

-Real estate sales are booming, which has pushed up economic growth figures.
-But regulators are taking steps to cool surging housing prices and bank lending, which forecasters expect to depress this year’s performance.
+Real estate sales are booming, which has pushed up growth figures.
+But regulators are taking steps to cool surging housing prices and bank lending.

-Retail sales growth decelerated to 9.6 percent from 2015’s 10.6 percent.
+Retail sales growth decelerated to 9.6 percent from 10.6 percent in 2015.
 E-commerce, one of the brightest spots in the struggling economy, soared 26.2 percent over 2015, but that was down from the previous year’s 33.3 percent expansion.

+Real estate sales that soared 22 percent in 2016 by volume also are forecast to cool.
+Growth of investment in real estate might slow to 1 percent from last year’s 6.6 percent, said Haibin Zhu of JP Morgan in a report.

 This week, the International Monetary Fund raised its China growth forecast for this year by 0.3 percentage points to 6.5 percent, citing a boost from government stimulus.
 But it warned rising debt increases the risk of a sharper slowdown.